GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 ## Wallet Playground

-You can view and try out some apps that already support the Haneul Wallet from the Playground on the Apps tab.
+You can view and try out some apps that already support Haneul Wallet from the Playground on the Apps tab.
 The apps displayed let you connect your Haneul Wallet and use HANEUL tokens to interact with them, perform transactions, and obtain NFTs that go directly to your connected wallet.

 Click on an app to open the site for the app.
 Follow the guidance on the site to connect your wallet.
 After you connect your wallet to an app you can view the app on the **Active Connections** view.

 ## View connected apps

-To view the apps with active connections to your wallet, click Apps.
-By default, the Playground view displays.
-Click Active Connections to view the connected apps.
+To view the apps with active connections to your wallet, click **Apps**.
+By default, the **Playground** view displays.
+Click **Active Connections** to view the connected apps.

-To open the site associated with the app, click on the app and then click View.
+To open the site associated with the app, click on the app and then click **View**.

 ## Disconnect from an app